Censorship in Guatemala: Censorship from 1996-present

 From the end of the war to present, many of the modes of censorship in Guatemala have remained the same, though journalists and human rights activists believe that freedom of the press is stronger now then it was during the war.
 Censorship in the form of intimidation is still prevalent in Guatemala, where there have been 24 murdered journalists between 2000 and 2013, all unsolved.
 In March 2015, protests were held in Guatemala City and Mazatenago in retaliation to three journalists who were murdered in connection to a money laundering scandal one of the journalists was investigating.
 CERIGUA reported 117 cases of violence against journalists in November 2015, up from 74 cases the previous year, specifying, "that police and political parties were among the primary aggressors."
 Censorship also comes in the form of legal threats in present-day Guatemala, where the government uses legal restrictions under Article 35 to target media organizations and the journalists that work for them.
 Journalists often face libel and defamation cases, though politicians will uses bribery, money laundering, and trafficking to take journalists to court "with the express purpose of harassment."
 José Rubén Zamora, along with facing numerous physical threats throughout his career, had criminal charges filed against him by the president and vice president for his coverage of the government.
 The government also formed Foundation Against Media Terrorism in 2015, which "journalists interpreted as an attempt to increase control over the press."
 Amid complaints from human rights’ groups, the foundation was disbanded in the same year.
 Also in Guatemala, "there is an unspoken collective censorship on three topics: cartels, organized crime, and corporate companies.
 Those topics are off limits for the main reason of personal safety."
 This self-censorship is out of fear of retaliation by powerful groups in Guatemala.
-Red zones in the countryside also exist in Guatemala, areas controlled by the cartels where no is allowed to enter unless given permission, including journalists.
+Red zones in the countryside also exist in Guatemala, areas controlled by the cartels where no one is allowed to enter unless given permission, including journalists.
 Mention of cartel groups by journalists often comes with threats or harassment.